How to Market Your Brand with a Blog

 - Be consistent with your blog structure to help readers become familiar.

 - Develop your own voice that you can use in each post.

 - Be conversational in your approach.
 Remember, you are writing to fellow humans.

 7. Reach Out with a Contact Information

 How will people learn more about your brand?
-In every blog post you publish, it’s important that you provide readers with a way to connect with you.
+In every blog post that you publish, it’s important that you provide readers with a way to connect with you.

 You can provide social media links, phone number, email or any other means of reaching you.
 This way, you make yourself approachable whenever they need your help, avail of your unique offerings, or simply want to connect with you.